 Telegram

-Connect an agent to Telegram: BotFather setup, long-polling, and observer agents.
+Connect an agent to Telegram: BotFather setup, long-polling and slash commands.

 triggers: